xapian/xapian/xapian-core/docs/scalability.rst

    compacted copy of the database with the new blocksize, and that will take a while for such a large database.
 The maximum blocksize currently allowed is 64K, which limits you to 256TB tables.
--  Flint stores the total length (i.e. number of terms) of all the documents in a database so it can calculate the average document length.
-This is currently stored as an unsigned 64-bit quantity so it's not likely to be a limit you'll hit.
+-  Xapian stores the total length (i.e. number of terms) of all the documents in a database so it can calculate the average document length.
+This is currently handled as an unsigned 64-bit quantity so it's not likely to be a limit you'll hit.
 It's listed here for completeness.